mkumm/mkumm_blog/content/about/index.md

 ## TL;DR;

-I was born in suburb of Detroit and I am now living in Krakow, Poland.
+I was born in a suburb of Detroit and I am now living in Krakow, Poland.
 I work as an Elixir Developer for Simplebet.
 I have family (and a house) in Detroit, so I travel back often.

 ## Work

-I love my job working as an Elixir Developer at [Simplebet](https://www.simplebet.io).
-I work with amazing people in a technology stack I love and I am still trying to master.
+I love my work as an Elixir Developer at [Simplebet](https://www.simplebet.io).
+I work with amazong people, some of the brightest in the Elixir community!
+I love the gaming industry and Elixir is easily my favorite language to code in.

-In prior iterations of my career
-I have worked in leadership (CTO, Operations Management, IT Director, Development Manager).
-I have been coding since before I graduated high school and I find something interesting in most languages I study!
-Professionally I have developed in C, PHP, Python, and Elixir with most of the web technologies that complement the languages.
-These days I look for inspiration in Rust, Haskell, Ocaml, Go, Gleam, and others.
+Professionally I have been lucky enough to create in C, PHP, Python, and Elixir with most of the web technologies that complement the languages.
+These days I play around in Rust, Haskell, Ocaml, Go, Gleam, and others as well as the technologies supporting the current wave of AI.

-I have also been responsible for design projects and have come to enjoy the Adobe suite of products.
+In the past I have had several leadership roles (CTO, Operations Management, IT Director, Development Manager) and have enjoyed all my jobs for different reasons but generally I prefer coding.

 ## Hobbies and Interests